AyuthPrasarnwong/lumen-api-boilerplate/readme.md

 Run the docker for development:
 ---------------------
-First you need to copy `.env.example` to `.env` for setup environment of appplication

 To start the application and run the containers in the background, use following command inside project root: